When, Why, and How Much

 My preferred genres are: Literary, Romance, Fantasy, and Mystery.
 While I have the most interest and experience in these genres, I am happy to work in almost any genre, but I won’t edit Erotica, books with sexual abuse triggers, or academic work.

-Something to note: developmental editors are not copy editors.
-While I will often correct a misspelling or grammatical error if I see it, my focus is on the bigger issues in your book.
+It’s important to realize that while I do focus on some line issues because I think that’s the best way to develop better writers, developmental editors are not copy editors.
+While I will sometimes correct a misspelling or grammatical error if I see it, my focus is on the bigger issues in your book.

 If these seem like things that would help you and your book, send me a message here, or reach out to book a call!
 I offer 15 minute consultation calls for free and would love to talk to you.